 Towards the end of 2019, I felt I had done everything I could at the company and decided to leave.
 The company brought in new investors and bought me out.
 I announced my departure in Billboard magazine in January 2020.

 After a 1-year sabbatical, I joined Pegasystems in February 2021 as a Principal Account Executive.
 A good friend of mine has been there for 15 years and had often suggested Pega as the software I should have used to build and future-proof Freshtix.
 During my time away, I became a certified Pega Business Architect.
-I understand the pain points leaders face with the digitization of processes, software development, technical debt, shadow IT, the challenge of hundreds of siloed applications & systems and the importance of live data.
+I understand the pain points leaders face with the digitization of processes, software development, technical debt, the challenge of hundreds of siloed applications & systems that don’t talk to one another and the importance of live data.
 In today’s world, data needs to be agile and delivered as and when it is needed in real-time.
-On the personalization side, our decisioning engine works to deliver meaningful, in-the-moment, hyper-personalized conversations in real-time and is able to re-decision in milliseconds ensuring every conversation is contextual.
+On the personalization side, Pega’s decisioning engine works to deliver meaningful, in-the-moment, hyper-personalized conversations in real-time and is able to re-decision in milliseconds ensuring every conversation is contextual.
 I work with complex, global organisations to crush business complexity, digitize work and connect all those disparate systems to orchestrate workflows and optimize processes to deliver outcomes and get work done.

 I spent 17+ years as the founder of a company whose core belief was if the customer service experience was the best it could be, my customers would sell more tickets and for the fans, buying a ticket might not be the worst part of attending an event.

-Fast forward to 2023 and to think I’m now influencing how complex global Organizations like think about and execute things like customer service and the customer experience with Pegasystems has been extremely rewarding.
+Fast forward to 2023 and to think I’m now influencing how complex global Organizations like think about and execute things like customer service and the customer experience has been extremely rewarding.

 Get In Touch